-The East African Indian Ocean islands have seen a rise in the cases of chikungunya, a viral dengue-like ailment, and dengue itself.
+The East African Indian Ocean islands have seen a rise in cases of chikungunya, a viral dengue-like ailment, and dengue itself.
 As with malaria, chikungunya and dengue are transmitted by mosquitoes.
-Every effort should be made to use bed nets, repellents, proper clothing, and other barriers that discourage/prevent mosquito bites.
+Every effort should be made to use bed nets, repellents, proper clothing, and other barriers to prevent mosquito bites.
 The CDC has further information on chikungunya and dengue on its website.
-Rabies vaccines should be considered for shorter stays for adventure travelers, hikers, backpackers, or rural travelers who are staying more than 24 hours away from a reliable source of human rabies immune globulin and rabies vaccine for post-exposure treatment.
-Take seriously all bat, carnivore, and other mammal bites or scratches, and seek post-exposure prophylaxis even if already immunized.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.